No Child Left Behind Act: Narrow definition of research

-The act requires schools to rely on scientifically based research for programs and teaching methods.
-The act defines this as "research that involves the application of rigorous, systematic, and objective procedures to obtain reliable and valid knowledge relevant to education activities and programs."
-Scientifically based research results in "replicable and applicable findings" from research that used appropriate methods to generate persuasive, empirical conclusions.
+The act required schools to rely on scientifically based research for programs and teaching methods.
+The act defined this as "research that involves the application of rigorous, systematic, and objective procedures to obtain reliable and valid knowledge relevant to education activities and programs."
+It further stated that scientifically based research results in replicable and applicable findings from research that used appropriate methods to generate persuasive, empirical conclusions.

 Quality and distribution of teachers

-Prior to the NCLB act, new teachers were typically required to have a bachelor's degree, be fully certified, and demonstrate subject matter knowledge—generally through tests.
+Before the NCLB act, new teachers were typically required to have a bachelor's degree, be fully certified, and demonstrate subject matter knowledge—generally through tests.
 Under NCLB, existing teachers—including those with tenure—were also supposed to meet standards.
 They could meet the same requirements set for new teachers or could meet a state-determined "...high, objective, uniform state standard of evaluation," aka HOUSSE.
 Downfall of the quality requirements of the NCLB legislation have received little research attention, in part because state rules require few changes from pre-existing practice.
 There is also little evidence that the rules have altered trends in observable teacher traits.
-For years, American educators have been struggling to identify those teacher traits that are important contributors to student achievement.
-Unfortunately, there is no consensus on what traits are most important and most education policy experts agree that further research is required.
+American educators have been struggling to identify which teacher traits are important contributors to student achievement.
+Currently, there is no consensus on what traits are most important and most education policy experts agree that further research is required.